SudhakarKuma/R-Markdown/README.md

 * Make this folder current working directory.
 * Open the `.Rmd` file.
 * In the **Source** window, click on **Knit** to run the file and generate PDF.

+# Features used in this .Rmd file

+* Inserting code chunks
+* Using bullet points
+* Formatting text as bold
+* Using references

 # View the data frame